sel4-cap/dev-kit-doc/seL4-doc/src/case_study_detail.md

 ## Example of Protection Domain Communication

-The circular buffer shared between the Crypto protection domain (high-side) and the Transmitter protection domain (low-side) is used in this section as a detailed worked example of microkit data flow and control flow.
+The circular buffer shared between the Crypto protection domain (high-side) and the Transmitter protection domain (low-side) is used in this section as a detailed worked example of Microkit data flow and control flow.

-The buffer has been deliberately designed for the purpose of this worked example to use two types of protection domain interface listed in the [seL4 microkit manual](https://github.com/sel4-cap/microkit-old/blob/main/docs/manual.md), i.e. Memory region and Notification.
+The buffer has been deliberately designed for the purpose of this worked example to use two types of protection domain interface listed in the [seL4 Microkit manual](https://github.com/sel4-cap/microkit-old/blob/main/docs/manual.md), i.e. Memory region and Notification.

 ### Memory Region